 In 2012, the Moving Ahead for Progress in the 21st Century Act (MAP-21) was enacted to continue federal capital and preventive maintenance assistance for transit agencies as part of the overall national transportation funding programs.
+In 2015, The Fixing America's Surface Transportation (FAST) Act reauthorized surface transportation programs through Fiscal Year 2020.
 The federal preventive maintenance grant monies are available to fund a portion of the eligible maintenance expenses, up to a pre-determined limit.
 Federal grants will generally fund up to 80 percent of awarded preventive maintenance and capital improvement expenditures provided that local matching funds of at least 20 percent of the project cost have been committed.